A Father Humbled By The Too-Short Life Of His Daughter

 Her name was Emilie Parker.
 Six years old.
 Long, flowing blond hair, piercing blue eyes and a sweet smile.
 Emilie was one of the 20 children killed on Friday at Sandy Hook Elementary School.
 As we learn the names of the victims, we're also learning their stories.

 Emilie could light up a room.
 That's how her dad, Robbie Parker, remembers her.
 He says she loved to try new things – with one exception: food.
 She was bright and creative, he says, and was a talented artist who carried around her markers and pencils.

-ROBBIE PARKER: I can't count the number of times that Emilie noticed someone feeling sad or frustrated and would rush to find a piece of paper to draw them a picture or write them an encouraging note," Parker told reporters Saturday night.
+"I can't count the number of times that Emilie noticed someone feeling sad or frustrated and would rush to find a piece of paper to draw them a picture or write them an encouraging note," Parker told reporters Saturday night.

-PARKER: And they looked to her when they needed comfort.
-Usually that's saved for a mom and a dad.
-But it was really sweet to see the times when one of them would fall or one of them would get their feelings hurt.
-How they would run to Emilie to get support or hugs and kisses.
+"They looked to her when they needed comfort," Parker said.
+"Usually that's saved for a mom or dad.
+But it was really sweet to see the times when one of them would fall or get their feelings hurt.
+How they would run to Emilie to get support or hugs and kisses."

-PARKER: She woke up before I left.
-And I'd actually been teaching her Portuguese.
-And so our last conversation was in Portuguese.
-And she told me good morning and asked how I was doing.
-And I said that I was doing well.
+"She woke up before I left.
+I'd been teaching her Portuguese.
+So her last conversation was in Portuguese.
+She told me good morning and asked how I was doing.
+Said I was doing well.
 She said that she loved me.
-And I gave her a kiss and I was out the door.
+Gave me a kiss and I was out the door," Parker said.

-PARKER: She always had something kind to say about anybody.
-And her love and the strength that she gave us and the example that she showed us is remarkable.
-She is an incredible person and I'm so blessed to be her dad.
+"She always had something kind to say about anybody," he said.
+"Her love and the strength she gave us and the example she showed us is remarkable.
+She is an incredible person and I'm so blessed to be her dad."